speced/bikeshed/CONTRIBUTING.md

     so a full test run/rebase is required to ensure your change is actually fine.

-* To run Playwright visual tests and tests of client-side user interaction, NodeJS and Playwright must be installed first.
+* To run Playwright visual tests and tests of client-side user interaction,
-    `npx playwright install --with-deps`
-    If Playwright is already installed, then you can update to the latest version with:
-    `npm install -D @playwright/test@latest`
-    then you can run the playwright tests with:
-    `npx playwright test`
+    * NodeJS and docker must be installed first.
-    This will run all *_pwtest.js scripts and generate ___screenshots__ in the same directory.
+    * Then, to run all `*_pwtest.js` scripts and compare with existing  ___screenshots__ in the same directory, run the following.
-    When screenshots need to be updated run:
-    `npx playwright test --update-snapshots`
+        * `npm run pwtests`
+    * To update the screenshots after you make changes that should affect the screenshots, run this instead:
+        * `npm run pwtests-update`

 Pipenv, Pipfile, and `requirements.txt`
 ---------------------------------------